RedHatProductSecurity/rapidast/README.md

   - Each scanner can override an entry from `general` by creating an entry with the same name
 - `scanners` : list of scanners, and their configuration

-See templates in the [config](./config/) directory for examples and ideas.
+See templates in the [config](./config/) directory for rapidast configuration examples.

 - `config-template-zap-tiny.yaml` : describes a bare minimum configuration, without authentication options.
 - `config-template-zap-simple.yaml` : describes a generic/minimal use of the ZAP scanner (i.e.: the minimum set of option to get a ZAP scan from RapiDAST)